Social Media Buzzwords

 UGC is anything published online by the public.
 Many brands like to make use of UGC in their own content strategies and some will even encourage their followers to create their UGC around certain events or for competitions.
 Check out our blog on User Generated Content and why it’s pretty neat.

 CTR stands for ‘Click-Through-Rate’.
 This statistic will indicate the percentage of clicks a social media ad has received - which is very valuable information when it comes to analysing its performance.

 When we talk about engagement, we’re essentially looking at how much interest your social content has received in regards to likes, shares, comments, etc. Do you hear your colleagues chatting about high engagement?
 That’s your cue to celebrate.

 Evergreen content will be relevant and sharable forever (or at least for a good few years).
-Want an example?
+This makes this kind of content key for your social media marketing plan Want an example?
 See our evergreen blog on evergreen content (oh the irony).